UAFS Fall Return To Campus Plan

 - Contact Tracing will be conducted through the University of Arkansas for Medical Sciences (UAMS) and possibly enhanced by trained contact tracers in close proximity to campus.

-The University is not responsible for contact tracing, and university employees should not disclose the positive status of students or other employees.
+The University is not responsible for contact tracing, and university employees should not disclose the positive status of students or other employees to protect their medical privacy.
+The Arkansas Department of Health will contact any employee or student.

 We recognize that some students, faculty, and staff may be more vulnerable, identifying with one of the Centers for Disease Control and Prevention's (CDC's) categories for increased risk of severe illness.